RiscJ-blockits/riscj-computer-mod/README.md

 Welcome to the quantum state register, an advanced component of your MIMA/RISCV computer simulation in Minecraft.
 The quantum state register block allows you to quantum entangle a computer register with the quantum state register over any distance when both blocks are loaded by Minecraft.

 Connecting the Quantum State Register \
 To connect a Quantum State Register to your computer, use a Quantum State Register Block for the register inside your computer which you want to entangle.
-Then while holding another Quantum Entanglement Block in your hand, right click on the Quantum Entanglement Register in your computer.
-The registers are now connected and you can place the register from your hand anywhere in the world.
-You can set the register types independently and you can include both registers in different computers to let them interact.
+Then while holding another Quantum Entanglement Block in your hand, right-click on the Quantum Entanglement Register in your computer.
+The registers are now connected, and you can place the register from your hand anywhere in the world.
+You can set the register types independently, and you can include both registers in different computers to let them interact.

 ### Terminal
 The Terminal Block: Displaying Output from and Receiving Input To Your Virtual Computer \